Pupillage

 (v) the pupil has received adequate instruction and is familiar with the ethics and traditions of the profession and the rules of the Society;

-• the GCB training trainers to train the pupils in the practical aspects of advocacy in court,
+• the GCB trainers training the pupils in the practical aspects of advocacy in court,

 • each bar arranging its trainers to train the pupils in these practical aspects of advocacy in parallel with the more theoretical aspects mentioned above,